Grothendieck-Verdier functors: Lifting theorem

 The commutativity of the outer diagram follows from the commutativity of the inner diagrams labelled by Roman numerals.
 We show their commutativity next:

-Diagram (I) commutes by Lemma~\ref{lemma: compatibility of multi and left internal hom transfo}.
-Diagram (II) commutes by the definition of $\xi^{r,U}_X$ and by the naturality of the right internal hom comparator $\tau^{r,U}.$ Diagram (IV) commutes by the functoriality of right internal hom $\multimapinv$, while diagram (V) commutes by Lemma~\ref{lemma:extranaturality of eval and coeval}.
-By definition of the natural transformation $\xi^{l,U}_X$, the commutativity of diagram (III) amounts to the commutativity of the following outer diagram:
+Diagram (I) commutes by Lemma~\ref{lemma: compatibility of multi and left internal hom transfo}; (II) by the definition of $\xi^{r,U}_X$ and the naturality of the comparator $\tau^{r,U}$; (IV) by the functoriality of right internal hom $\multimapinv$; and (V) by Lemma~\ref{lemma:extranaturality of eval and coeval}.
+By definition of the duality transformation $\xi^{l,U}_X$, the commutativity of diagram (III) amounts to the commutativity of the following outer diagram:

 Diagram (1) commutes by Lemma~\ref{lemma: compatibility of multi and left internal hom transfo}, while the commutativity of diagram (2) follows from the naturality of the evaluation $\operatorname{ev}^{U(X)}.$ This shows that diagram (III) commutes. \end{proof}